$MCK

 Strategy Details

-Counter Trend Signal: This ETF is currently neutral to bearish and is expected to resume an uptrend.
+Counter Trend Signal: This stock has rallied to a level of resistance and is expected to pull back lower.

 Entering the Trade